 Training on the current Automated External Defibrillators (AEDs) that are both on and off campus of NIH.

-Healthcare Provider CPR/AED Training is designed to provide a wide variety of healthcare professionals (i.e. physicians, nurses, those who work in patient contact areas, clinical staff, or NIH Public Health Service) the ability to recognize several life-threatening emergencies, provide CPR, use an AED, and relieve choking in a safe, timely and effective manner.
+Healthcare Provider CPR/AED Training is designed to provide healthcare professionals (i.e. physicians, nurses, those who work in patient contact areas, clinical staff, or NIH Public Health Service) the ability to recognize several life-threatening emergencies, provide CPR, use an AED, and relieve choking in a safe, timely and effective manner.
 It is mandatory for healthcare providers to take this training.

 Only individuals at NIH, providing healthcare, may enroll and take the Healthcare Provider AED/CPR Training.